 Who knows?

-Maybe he shows up that day and says, No meeting.
+Maybe he shows up that day and says, no meeting.

-You know, and I frankly think Donald Trump will say, Okay, see you later.
+You know, and I frankly think Donald Trump will say, okay, see you later.

 He doesn't care.

-Well, he certainly would do that, but don't forget this, Sean, and and I know you don't, but what President Trump wants is he wants people to enjoy their individual liberties.
+And I know you don't, but what President Trump wants is he wants people to enjoy their individual liberties.

-He wants the people to enjoy the freedoms that we enjoy here, whether it's in Korea, whether it's in the Middle East, and the people right now of North Korea, they're starving, they're hungry to just live and be free.
+He wants the people to enjoy the freedoms that we enjoy here, whether it's in Korea, whether it's in the Middle East.

 What can you tell us about Singapore and the reception the president's likely to get there?

-I think it's a it was the right choice, you know.
+I think it was the right choice.

-Um time maybe to meet in a demilitarized zone is down the road in the future.
+You know, the time maybe to meet in a demilitarized zone is down the road in the future.

-Um, but this was this was the right kind of neutral territory for us to hold this meeting.
+But this was the right kind of neutral territory for us to hold this meeting.

-Their life expectancy is decreasing, it's under seventy years.
+Their life expectancy is decreasing.

-Um I think Kim Jong-un recognizes that he's a young guy, he he's he's you know in his early 30s.
+I think Kim Jong-un recognizes that he's a young guy.

 His country is simply not going to survive his lifetime unless he takes some measures.

-But I look at countries like Iran and North Korea, Daniel, and I'm thinking you don't win revolutions with slingshots.
+But I look at countries like Iran and North Korea, Daniel, and I'm thinking, you don't win revolutions with slingshots.

 You just don't.

-I mean, unless there is the an ability to arm opposition, freedom fighters, you just can't win because they'll mow you down and they will slaughter as many innocent people as they have to.
+I mean, unless there is an ability to arm opposition, freedom fighters, you just can't win because they'll mow you down and they will slaughter as many innocent people as they have to.

-In other words, somebody from his inner circle who could say, you know, we're not real happy the with the way things are going.
+In other words, somebody from his inner circle who could say, you know, we're not real happy with the way things are going.

 I mean, I think that's why he consolidated power with three guys who are absolutely beholden to him.

-Uh, but I agree with you.
+But I agree with you.

 I think this is an extraordinarily difficult challenge for us.